18 September, 2016. 14:15

 Local baby boomer, Francis Garvey (66) has already called the police thirteen times this weekend.

-The main issue, Francis says, is that she is having trouble watching her favourite reruns of M.A.S.H with the faint thuds of a vibrant live music venue at the end of her street.
+The main issue, Francis says, is that she is having trouble watching her favourite reruns of small town BBC murder mysteries with the faint thuds of a vibrant live music venue at the end of her street.